 Aside from all that, there is only one magic pill that will take the rib pain away – giving birth!

-Sorry to tease, but I have been there myself and the only thing that completely fixed my sore ribs was giving birth.
+Sorry to be a party pooper, but having been there myself, the only thing that completely fixed my sore ribs was giving birth.
 As soon as my gorgeous girl was born, it completely disappeared.